 Which pass should I choose?

 If all of the attractions that you want to visit are included in the Flex Pass, then this is the pass I recommend because of its low price.
-The passes for 6, 10 or 12 attractions are even better value, with my personal discount code.
-Do you want to do a Circle Line Cruise and go biking a few times?
+The passes for 6, 7, 10 or 12 attractions are even better value, with my personal discount code.
+Do you want to go to the Statue of Liberty or on an evening cruise?
 Then the Explorer Pass is a better option.
-Specifically the Explorer Pass for 5, 7 or 10 attractions, which are best in terms of value.
+Specifically the Explorer Pass for 5, 6, 7 or 10 attractions, which are best in terms of value.
 Below you can see the biggest differences:

 |New York Sightseeing Flex Pass||New York Explorer Pass|